Drarok/KOtal/README.md

 This is a global setting and will affect all views that are generated through KOtal.

-Next, we would like to change how PHPTAL outputs out documents.
+Next, we would like to change how KOtal outputs out documents.
 Easy.
 There are two relevant methods.

 	$view->set_output_mode(PHPTAL::XHTML)
 	     ->set_encoding('utf-8');